JELaVallee/ampd_up_flutter_amplify_graphql/README.md

 If you just want to get the whole working demo project up and running:

 1. Be sure to setup your environment!
+2. Setup your AWS environment
-2. Clone this repository at `trunk`
+3. Clone this repository at `trunk`
-3. Run the comm
+4. Run the command

 ### 2. Access the guided tutorial